Amakran2003/ChatGPTGuideLine/README.md

 # ChatGPT Guide

-A comprehensive, modern guide to mastering ChatGPT with interactive tutorials and best practices.
+A comprehensive technical writing assignment on mastering ChatGPT with interactive tutorials and best practices.
 Built with Next.js, Tailwind CSS, and Framer Motion.

 [ChatGPT Guide](https://thunderous-cocada-bc6f8e.netlify.app)

+## About

+This project is an extended web version of the original [GitBook documentation](https://amakran.gitbook.io/amakran), created as part of a Technical Writing course assignment at ALGOSUP.
+It serves as both an educational resource for understanding ChatGPT and a practical exercise in modern web development frameworks.

+## Educational Context

+This website was developed as part of the Technical Writing English Class under the guidance of:

+**Professor:**
+Mary Suzanne GLESPEN

+The project combines technical writing principles with web development skills, demonstrating the practical application of both disciplines in a real-world context.

 ## Features